TheochemUI/eOn/docs/source/releases/v2.8.0/index.md

 First release in a decade.

-This is a landmark release for eOn, representing over five years of dedicated development.
-The entire framework has been modernized to be more powerful, easier to use, and more accessible to researchers across all major platforms.
-This release introduces cutting-edge simulation methods, a vast expansion of supported computational chemistry codes, and a complete overhaul of the build and installation process.
+Five years of work: new transition-state methods, more potential interfaces, and a Meson build that runs on Linux, macOS, and Windows.

 ### Highlights

-* **Advanced Transition State Finding with RO-NEB-CI**: A powerful new tool for accurately locating complex transition states.
+* **RO-NEB-CI**: climbing-image NEB with a rotating-orbit refinement for locating complex transition states.
 * **Machine-Learned Potentials with `metatomic`**: Full support for `metatomic` potentials via the [metatensor ecosystem](https://docs.metatensor.org/latest/index.html).
 * **Expanded Potential Interfaces**: Drastically increased interoperability with direct interfaces for **NWChem**, **ORCA**, **AMS**, **XTB**, and **ASE**.
-* **Input Validation and Schema**: A comprehensive Pydantic schema for all configuration files provides automatic input validation and clearer error messages.
+* **Input Validation and Schema**: A Pydantic schema for all configuration files provides automatic input validation and clearer error messages.
-* **Modernized Build System**: A complete overhaul using Meson, providing a faster, more reliable, and truly cross-platform installation experience.

-This release is also supported by several new publications demonstrating the implementation and application of these new methods.
-For a complete record of all changes and accompanying research, please explore the detailed pages for this version:
+* **Meson build**: one build on Linux, macOS, and Windows.

+Papers that use these methods are listed with the rest of the changes:

 ```{toctree}
 :maxdepth: 2